Written By: Attorney Robert Stiberman

 Threats of lawsuits, wage garnishment, and endless calls from creditors can feel overwhelming and scary, but debt relief may be available for West Palm Beach residents.
 When you can’t pay your bills and your debt is growing, filing for bankruptcy may be the best option to create a new path forward, but you shouldn’t try to navigate this process alone.
 At Stiberman Law, you can work with Robert Stiberman, an experienced Chapter 7 bankruptcy lawyer in West Palm Beach who will fight for your best interests and help you move forward into a more secure, confident financial future.FREE CONSULTATION

 Chapter 7 bankruptcy is also referred to as liquidation bankruptcy.
 During this process, you’ll report all your debt information and income, and as soon as the bankruptcy filing begins, all secured and unsecured creditors must cease collection attempts.
+Cases